 The Congress convenes in the Capitol building in Washington, D.C with the Senate in the north wing of the building while the House of Representatives meet in the south wing.
 Both Senate and House of Representatives members are directly elected although Senate vacancies can be filled by means of gubernatorial appointment.
 The United States Congress has 535 members with 100 Senators and 435 Representatives.
 The members of the Congress are usually affiliated to the Democratic or Republican Party and very rarely to independents or third party perhaps.

 The Congressional Seats Continue reading “What are Congressional Seats?”

 The Senate is one of the two houses of the Congress of the United States, the country’s legislature.
 The Senate was established in 1789 with its composition and powers created under Article One of the United States Constitution.

-The composition of each state is composed of two senators representing each state and serves for six-year term.
-The Senate building can be found in the Capitol’s north wing in Washington, D.C. while The House of Representatives convene in the south wing.
-The United States Senate has over the years earned the nickname as “the house that never dies” because the terms of almost `one third of the members of the Senate expires in every two years.
+The composition of each state is composed of two senators representing each state and serves for the six-year term.
+The Senate building can be found on the Capitol’s north wing in Washington, D.C. while The House of Representatives convenes in the south wing.
+The United States Senate has over the years earned the nickname as “the house that never dies” because of the terms of almost `one-third of the members of the Senate expires in every two years.